culvertsoft/mgen/README.md

 ## Building MGen

-If you're not satisfied with downloading pre-built libraries (see [the downloads section](#download-links)), this section will explain how you build MGen from source.
+If you're not satisfied with downloading pre-built libraries, this section briefly explains how you build MGen from source.

 Build Requirements (Build):
   * Java JDK >= 1.7